Corey Bailey

 camera flash.)

-The one caveat here is that if the acetate tape in question is suffering from a
+The caveat here is that if the acetate tape

-example.
-Cupping is when the edges of the tape curl up somewhat, making the
+edgewise as well as shown in the example.
+Cupping is when the edges of the tape

-tape resistant to wrapping on a reel.
-The tape itself looks like the shape of a
+curl up somewhat, making the tape resistant to wrapping on a reel.
+The tape itself

-metal Venetian blind.
-Cupping results from the tape losing moisture over time.
-If
+looks like the shape of a metal Venetian blind.
+Cupping results from the tape losing

-severe enough, cupping can cause the oxide to fall off the backing.
-You will
+moisture over time.
+If severe enough, cupping can cause the oxide to fall off the

-stored for a period of time to possibly reverse the condition.
+tape is stored for a period of time to possibly reverse the condition.

 Acetate tape that has become too brittle to be playable can sometimes be re-

 hydrated.
-The short story is that acetate tape usually can be re-hydrated if left in
+The short story is that acetate tape usually can be re-hydrated if left in a

-a moist environment.
+moist environment.
 This can be as simple as placing some dampened (not wet)

 cotton balls in the corners of the tape box with the tape for 24 hours or so, or as